samarium-lang/Samarium/README.md

     <img src="docs/assets/example.png" width="50%">
 </span>

-Note: Every statement in Samarium must end in a semicolon, and backticks will be ignored.

-Documentation on how to program in Samarium can be found [here](docs/tableofcontents.md).
+Documentation on how to program in Samarium can be found [here](https://samarium-lang.github.io/Samarium/).

 # Installation